-Our buyer for Warmawear took a trip to Iceland this year, and we thought it would be the perfect opportunity to really test out the Autumn/Winter 2015 range.
+Our buyer for Warmawear took a trip to Iceland in 2015, and we thought it would be the perfect opportunity to really test out the Autumn/Winter 2015 range.
 We sent her off to Iceland, nestled between the North Atlantic and Arctic Oceans, with gloves, glove liners, socks, insoles, disposable heat packs and of course our famous Warmastone.

 All the Warmawear heated clothing really helped my friends and me to survive the cold Icelandic weather and the long nights in our tents